Frequently Asked Questions

 What do "synchronous", "asynchronous", and "blended" mean?

-Due to COVID-19 courses are being offered remotely for Summer 2020.
+Due to COVID-19 courses are being offered remotely.
 There are three different formats of learning.

 Synchronous learning happens in real time.
 The instructor and students interact in a virtual classroom on specific days and times.
 Requires students to have a microphone and video connection. (campus=RS)